Columbia Restaurant: Community Harvest

+1905 Day

+For Columbia's 75th anniversary in 1980, they held a street festival, "Back to Ybor City" with an art show, entertainment with flamenco dancing and "food prices of yesterday".

 The restaurant celebrated "1905 Day" from 1980 to 2013.
-On that day, a special menu with 1905 prices was in effect from noon to 7 p.m.
+On a random September or October day, a special menu with 1905 prices was in effect from noon to 7 p.m.

+Hundreds of diners lined up outside before the restaurant opened for the opportunity of a great bargain.

 In 2014, the restaurant announced it would celebrate "1905 Day" in the future on significant anniversaries.
+The next 1905 day may be in 2025 for their 120th anniversary.

 Cesar Gonzmart Memorial Golf Tournament

 The annual Cesar Gonzmart Memorial Golf Tournament (CGMGT) began in 1995 by Columbia Restaurant owners Richard and Casey Gonzmart in memory of their father, who died of pancreatic cancer.
-Proceeds from the event are donated to a local charity or non-profit organization.
+Proceeds from the event benefit educational programs in communities where the Columbia Restaurants are located.

 Columbia Restaurant, through funds raised during the 2001 CGMGT, and the Sant 'Yago Education Foundation gave $5,000 to support the American Heart Association's American Heart Heroes Week project, an initiative that provides camp experiences for children with cardiovascular disease.
-The 2003 CGMGT raised over $55,000 for Moffitt Cancer & Research Institute, the University of South Florida Athletic Association, and a scholarship for the USF Latino Scholarship Program.
+The 2003 CGMGT raised over $55,000 for the H. Lee Moffitt Cancer Center & Research Institute, the University of South Florida Athletic Association, and a donation to the USF Latino Scholarship Program.